auxellbs/splconline.github.io/index.md

 ---

-## <a name="group"></a>Free Tech Skills Group Classes
+## <a name="group"></a>Group Classes

-We have a wide range of free 1-hour group classes, these classes have a maximum of 6 students to ensure sufficient individual attention.
+We have a wide range of free 1-hour group classes, these free classes have a maximum of 6 students to ensure sufficient individual attention.
 Click the 'enrol' links below to register, or check the group class calendar [here](/calendar).

 #### Service WA on Your Phone
 You've had your COVID vaccination, and now you want to be able to substantiate it conveniently using your phone, either on your Apple Wallet/Google Pay app, or on the new [Service WA](https://www.wa.gov.au/organisation/government-of-western-australia/servicewa-mobile-app){:target="_blank"} app.
 Join this FREE 1-hour class to sort all of this out: your MyGov, MyGovID, Medicare App, Service WA and more!